Hunter Henry Player Prop Bets for NFL Week 6 | New England vs. Dallas 10/17/2021

 Recent Performances

-- In last week's matchup with the Texans, Henry hauled in six passes for 75 yards and scored one touchdown while being targeted eight times.
+- In last week's outing against the Texans, Henry was targeted eight times, totaling 75 yards on six receptions while scoring one touchdown.

-- Henry has caught 15 passes on 19 targets for 143 yards and two touchdowns, averaging 47.7 yards in his last three games.
+- Henry's stat line in his last three games shows 15 grabs for 143 yards and two touchdowns.
+He averaged 47.7 receiving yards per game and was targeted 19 times.

 Henry's New England Teammates